markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Add a Little HTML

 HTML (or Hypertext Markup Language, in case anyone asks) is the underlying structure of any webpage.
-Looking at our Run Buddy mock-up, every piece&mdash;the header, the sign-up form, the trainer images&mdash;is an HTML element under the hood.
+Looking at our Run Buddy mock-up, every piece&mdash;the header, the sign-up form, the trainer images&mdash;is an HTML element.
 This is why we created an `index.html` file in the previous step.
-All of our HTML code and content will go inside this HTML file.
+All of our HTML code and content will go in this file.

-We could open this single file directly in our code editor (VS Code), but we should start thinking about Run Buddy as a "project" that will eventually have multiple files and folders.
-So let's open the entire `run-buddy` folder with VS Code.
+We could open this single file in our code editor (VS Code), but we should start thinking about Run Buddy as a project that will eventually have multiple files and folders.
+So let's open the entire `run-buddy` folder in VS Code.

 You can do this in a number of ways: by either dragging the folder into VS Code, using VS Code's "File > Open Folder" menu option, or opening it from the command line.

-To open VS Code from the command line, in the `run-buddy` directory, run the command `code .` where the `.` means "this directory."
+To open VS Code from the command line, in the `run-buddy` directory, run the command `code .` (the `.` means "this directory").

 > **Important:** Mac users may need to enable the `code` command first by following [these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

+Click on the `index.html` file in the Explorer on the left to load it in the main panel on the right.
+You should see the following in VS Code:

+![vs explorer](./assets/step-1/175-vs-explorer.png)

-> **Pro Tip:** With VS Code open, right-click anywhere in the Explorer menu on the left and select Open in Terminal to bring up a built-in terminal.
+> **Pro Tip:** With VS Code open, right-click anywhere in the Explorer menu on the left and select Open in Terminal to open a built-in terminal inside VS Code.
 Windows users: the default VS Code terminal is Powershell, not Git Bash.
 Fortunately, there are many [helpful articles](https://community.dynamics.com/nav/b/tharangacnavblog/archive/2019/02/18/git-bash-on-visual-studio-code-integrated-terminal) that explain how to change it.

-Click on the `index.html` file in the Explorer on the left to load it in the main panel on the right.

-![vs explorer](./assets/step-1/175-vs-explorer.png)

 Now we're ready to code!
-Type out the following code in the right panel in VS Code.
+Type (don't cut and paste!) the following code in the right panel in VS Code.
 We'll go over each part later:

 ```html
 <!DOCTYPE html>